weigert/TinyEngine/examples/6_Tree/README.md

 This was based off of an observation I had while walking in the forest, that when a tree branch splits, it seems the sum of the cross-section of the two branches it splits into is conserved.

+This program allows you to do that and also relax that rule to give a more general plant growth model.
+This is explained below.

 The model is capable of growing different shapes of trees, from deciduous to evergreen.
 Some example screenshots are shown below.

 ![Cherry Tree Example Growth](https://github.com/weigert/TinyEngine/blob/master/examples/6_Tree/screenshots/Cherry.png)